Key Mesothelioma Cancer Statistics

 - Biphasic: Some mesothelioma tumors consist of both epithelioid and sarcomatoid cells.
 Survival rates vary depending on which cell type is dominant, with biphasic patients living for 11 months on average.

-Patients can learn what mesothelioma cell type they have by consulting their doctor after diagnosis.
+Patients can learn their mesothelioma cell type by consulting their doctor after diagnosis.

 Mesothelioma Survival Rates by Demographics